 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
+This indicates the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Mason City, IA